yasuaki640/vanila-js-todo-app/README.md

 ## Summary

-A simple todo app writen by vanila JavaScript.
-(WIP)
+A minimum todo app writen by vanila JavaScript.